micro-ROS/micro-ROS-demos/README.md

 ~/ros2_ws/install/rad0_display/lib/rad0_display/./rad0_display
 ```

-##### ROS2 nodes
+##### ROS 2 nodes

-To run the demostration you have first to build all required packages in a ROS2 workspace.
+To run the demonstration, you have first to build all required packages in a ROS 2 workspace.
-To read farther about how to build the ROS2 workspace click [here]().
+To read further about how to build the ROS 2 workspace click [here]().

 ```bash
 cd ~/ros2_ws
 colcon build --packages-up-to rad0_control
 ```

-Configure enviroment
+Configure the environment

 ```bash
 . ~/ros2_ws/install/local_setup.bash